localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 }```
 ```

-Copy out that access token and use it with the running application service
+Copy out that access token and use it with the running application service:

 ```bash
 curl http://localhost:8080/accounts/001/items/resource_001